Gabrielc1925/Gabrielc1925.github.io/_projects/shell_script.md

 ---
 layout: page
-title: Shell Provisioner
+# title: Shell Provisioner
+permalink: /projects/shell_script/
-description: Shell Provisioning for packer
+# description: Shell Provisioning for packer
-img: assets/img/brackets.png
+# img: assets/img/brackets.png
-importance: 3
+# importance: 3
-category: work
+# category: work
 related_publications: false
 ---

+# Shell Provisioner

 **_This is a continuation of the script from the packer page, using shell scripting to provision resources rather than using ansible_**